DoranCals/obituaries/README.md

 # Obituaries

 Randomly generates silly death notices from a predefined list of phrases.
-Intended for use similar to "fortune"
+Intended for use similar to "fortune".

+This repo includes an extensive phrase list, and an example name.txt file with a list of default names.
+Feel free to add to the phrase list, but I suggest creating your own names for use on your own.
+For instance, try piping file or process names into this program.

+## Usage

 Takes three files as arguments: verb phrases, noun phrases, and possessives.
 If no arguments are given, the program will look for files